-- 1. Position the reel fully aft with the support arms horizontal. - 2.
-Shut down the engine, and remove the key from the ignition. - Remove hairpin (A) securing the multi-tool to the holder bracket on the left endsheet. - 4.
-Remove multi-tool (B), and reinstall the hairpin onto the holder.
+- 1. Position reel fully aft with support arms horizontal. - 2.
+Shut down the engine, and remove the key from the ignition. - 3.
+Remove hairpin (A) securing multi-tool to holder bracket on left endsheet. - 4.
+Remove multi-tool (B), and reinstall hairpin to holder.

-Repositioning the center left and center right fore-aft cylinders
+Reposition the center left and center right fore-aft cylinders as follows: